Benjones7/SecureCommunication/README.md

 *Ensured messages were padded to match the block size required by AES.

 #Server and Client Communication

-Developed the server program to accept incoming connections from clients.
+-Developed the server program to accept incoming connections from clients.

-Implemented the client program to connect to the server and exchange messages.
+-Implemented the client program to connect to the server and exchange messages.

-Used Python’s socket library to handle network communication.
+-Used Python’s socket library to handle network communication.

-Graphical User Interface (Optional)
+-Graphical User Interface (Optional)

-Added basic GUI components using tkinter to make the client and server applications user-friendly.
+-Added basic GUI components using tkinter to make the client and server applications user-friendly.

 ##Running the Application